cedarRed123/TheCapitalWonderland/README.md

 7. input the preset and select next
 8. click next again, finish
 9. open C:\Modlists\TCW\__DXVK
 10. copy the contents of the folder `__DXVK` into the root folder of the game.
-If you use a
+If you are prompted to overwrite a file, select yes.

-> Nvidia GPU you'll also need to following
+# Nvidia GPU you'll also need to following
 > 1. Download the [premade Nvidia Driver Profile](https://performance.moddinglinked.com/files/FO-NvidiaProfile.nip) for Fallout New Vegas and Fallout 3.
 > 2. Download [Nvidia Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector/releases/latest).
 > Extract the archive and run the program.